miguelemosreverte/reactive_architecture/README.md

 - One lot can be in only one auction.
 - The auction can be started and ended but not restarted.
 - To be able to bid on lots, the auction has to be started.
+- checkout master as your master branch (e.g. jan-kowalski) and branch out from your master branch and merge to it (jan-kowalski -> jan-kowalski-part1 -> jan-kowalski)

 ### Bidding
 - The new bid has to be greater than the current bid.